 6.3.
-Measurement of the memristor characteristics in the laboratorial conditions
+Measurement of the memristor characteristics in the laboratory

-In general, for laboratory researches the array of the memristors is made with lateral dimensions $100-1000 \mu$, but the thickness of the functional dielectric layer (active layer) must correspond to modern international practice (5-15 nm).
+In general, for laboratory researches the array of the memristors is made with lateral dimensions $100\text{--}1000~\mu$, but the thickness of the functional dielectric layer (active layer) must correspond to modern international practice (5-15 nm).
 The sample of the memristors usually is manufactured on a silicon substrate.